Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Egocentric Procedural Learning

 MoF is the percentage of frames with correctly predicted action labels.
 It is defined as

 where \# represents "number".

-MidH measures the percentage of predicted action segments whose midpoint falls within a ground truth action segment.
+MidH measures the percentage of predicted action segments whose midpoints fall within a ground-truth action segment.
 Some methods employ the Jaccard score, which quantifies evaluation by computing the maximum intersection between predicted proposals and ground truth segments for each video, averaging these per video, and then averaging across all videos to obtain the final metric.

 These metrics often yield high scores for models that cluster frames into a single group, since the majority key-step typically corresponds to background frames in ground truth.
 In untrimmed procedural videos, this background predominance can artificially inflate evaluation results.
 Shen et al. \cite{shen2021learning} examined this issue using the MoF metric, which, as noted by \cite{kukleva2019unsupervised}, is unsuitable for imbalanced datasets.
 Bansal et al. \cite{bansal2022my} propose computing frame-level scores per key-step and averaging over all key-steps, penalizing uneven performance, such as assigning all frames to a single key-step.
-This protocol results in lower scores for all methods.
+This protocol yields lower scores across all methods.